Akshat-Sri7/Snake-Game-Python/README.md

 * Responsive Design: The game is designed to be responsive, adapting to various screen sizes and resolutions.
 Whether you're playing on a large desktop monitor or a smaller laptop screen, the Snake Game will provide an optimal gaming experience.

+Please refer to the [Turtle documentation](https://docs.python.org/3/library/turtle.html) for a whole list of commands and full features.

 ## How to Play:

-* Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-* Ensure you have Python and the Turtle library installed.
+2. Ensure you have Python and the Turtle library installed.
-* Run the Python script, and the Snake Game will launch in a new window.
+3. Run the Python script, and the Snake Game will launch in a new window.
-* Use the arrow keys to control the snake and collect food to score points.
+4. Use the arrow keys to control the snake and collect food to score points.
-* Be cautious and avoid collisions to keep the game going.
+5. Be cautious and avoid collisions to keep the game going.

-This Snake Game project is not just a nostalgic throwback to the classic arcade era but also serves as a fantastic introduction to Python programming for beginners.
+**This Snake Game project is not just a nostalgic throwback to the classic arcade era but also serves as a fantastic introduction to Python programming for beginners.
 Dive into the code, explore the mechanics, and enhance your Python skills while having a great time.
-Let the Snake Game bring joy and challenge to your coding journey!
+Let the Snake Game bring joy and challenge to your coding journey!**